WarStalkeR/OpenXcomExMore/README.md

 change beyond the limits defined by the classification."`

 ### Bigger Craft Spites (for Base View and Refit Screen)
-In `crafts:` code in `.rul` files it is possible to define sprite offset for crafts with bigger sprites in order to stil keep them centered at original coordinates.
+In `crafts:` code in `.rul` files it is possible to define new sprite size for crafts with bigger sprites in order to still keep them centered at original coordinates.
 `crafts:`
 `  - type: BIG_SPRITE_CRAFT`
-`    bigOffsetX: -11` Because sprite width got increased by 22, i.e.
-from 32 to 54.
-`    bigOffsetY: -16` Because sprite height got increased by 32, i.e.
-from 40 to 72.
-Everything is based of default craft's sprite size: i.e. 32x40 pixels.
+`    spriteSize: [54, 72]` Exactly same values as vertical and horizontal size of your image in pixels.
 Any change to the sprite size should be even: i.e. you can't use 35x45 pixels sprite.
-Any change to sprite size should get reflected as negative half in `bigOffsetX` and `bigOffsetY`.
-For example, if you increased craft's sprite width by `20 pixels`, you will need to set `bigOffsetX: -10`
-For example, if you increased craft's sprite height by `14 pixels`, you will need to set `bigOffsetY: -7`
-In theory, you can use this feature to reduce sprite size, but it isn't tested.

 ### Base Attack/Missile Strikes Debug Triggers
 Only works when in `options.cfg` the option `debug: true` is set.
 In